-Copyright © 2011-2013 Future Systems Solutions, Inc. All Rights Reserved.
+Copyright © 2011-2014 Future Systems Solutions, Inc. All Rights Reserved.

 Casper, the Casper logo, Casper Secure, Drive2Drive, SmartClone, SmartWrite, AccuClone, SmartAlert, SmartSense, SmartStart, SmartRestore, and 1-Click Cloning are either registered trademarks or trademarks of Future Systems Solutions, Inc. BitLocker, Microsoft, Windows and Vista are registered trademarks of Microsoft Corporation.
-PGP is a registered trademark of Symantec Corporation.
 Other brand and product names may be trademarks or registered trademarks of their respective holders.